mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-v1.rst

 appear in the output window informing the user of the old and new values.
 The script will use the value most recently set.

+In alternative words  terms it means you ask for an instrument object and give it a name.
+Any parameters you set with that name stay with that name and do not affect other objects with different names.

 The parameters are read in order from the following locations:

 - Advanced configuration file